carajed/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I conduct education research and evaluation on a variety of topics, including school network expansion, policies related to school and teacher quality, and education interventions intended to improve student outcomes.
-My focus is on helping school districts, charter management organizations, and nonprofit organizations continuously improve the quality of educational opportunities.
+My focus is on helping school districts, charter management organizations, and nonprofit organizations improve the quality of educational opportunities.
 I also teach research methods at [American University](https://www.american.edu/soe/policy/faculty.cfm).
 Earlier in my career, I taught preschool and kindergarten in New York City.